Do you need a bone density scan in Central London?

 Efficiency: The average time patients spend in our imaging centre during a DEXA scan is 45 minutes.
 This involves being checked in, having the scan, and leaving.

-Central location: We are in the heart of the Harley Street medical district on Wimpole Street, just a few minutes’ walk from Oxford Circus or Bond Street tube station.
+Central location: We are in the heart of London’s world-renowned Harley Street medical district on Wimpole Street, just a few minutes walk from Oxford Circus or Bond Street tube station.

 Consultant-led approach: All our exams are reported by one of our expert Consultant Specialists.

 Rapid online results: Patients and their referrers can see the scan images immediately after the patient finishes their scan on our secure online community, Connect.
-All patients also leave their appointment with a CD of their images.
 We aim to upload reports to the referring clinician’s account within one working day.
 Call us on 020 7042 1888 to get set up with an account in a few easy steps.
 Alternatively, login details are emailed to you automatically when we receive your first referral.